SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 6. Fulfill configuration file as in the CA configuration, but remember to change the general directory ("dir") to your intermediateCertificate folder.
 Also don't forget to change private_key, certificate and crl names from current with "ca" prefix to "intermediate" prefix (for example: caKey.pem -> intermediateKey.pem), because files with this prefix will be generated in the next steps.
 7. Generate private key for intermediate certificate: `openssl genrsa -aes256 -out intermediateKey.pem 4096`
 8. Generate certificate signing request: `openssl req -config intermediateConfig.cnf -new -sha256 -key intermediateKey.pem -out intermediateCsr.pem`
-9. Go into caCertificate directory, which has to sign this intermediate and generate certificate: `openssl ca -config caConfig.cnf -extensions v3_ca -days 3650 -notext -md sha256 -in intermediateCertificate/intermediateCsr.pem -out intermediateCertificate/intermediateCert.pem`
+9. Go into caCertificate directory, which has to sign this intermediate and generate signed intermediate certificate.
+You have to use the CA configuration here, because private key specified in the configuration file, will be used to sign the certificate: `openssl ca -config caConfig.cnf -extensions v3_ca -days 3650 -notext -md sha256 -in intermediateCertificate/intermediateCsr.pem -out intermediateCertificate/intermediateCert.pem`
 10. Verify if generated certificate is correctly signed by ca: `openssl verify -CAfile caCert.pem intermediateCertificate/intermediateCert.pem`

 #### Creating device certificate signed by CA or intermediate:
 1. Go into directory of your caCertificate or intermediateCertificate depending on which one is to sign the device certificate.
-2. Generate private key for new certificate: `openssl genrsa -aes256 -out deviceCertificates/deviceKey.pem 4096`
+2. Generate the private key for the new certificate: `openssl genrsa -aes256 -out deviceCertificates/deviceKey.pem 4096`
-3. Generate certificate signing request (change "caConfig.cnf" to "intermediateConfig.cnf" if you are in the intermediateCertificate directory): `openssl req -config caConfig.cnf -new -sha256 -key deviceCertificates/deviceKey.pem -out deviceCertificates/deviceCsr.pem`
+3. Generate the certificate signing request (change "caConfig.cnf" to "intermediateConfig.cnf" if you are in the intermediateCertificate directory): `openssl req -config caConfig.cnf -new -sha256 -key deviceCertificates/deviceKey.pem -out deviceCertificates/deviceCsr.pem`
-4. Generate certificate signed by the ca or intermediate (change "caConfig.cnf" to "intermediateConfig.cnf" if you are in the intermediateCertificate directory): `openssl ca -config caConfig.cnf -extensions v3_signed -days 365 -notext -md sha256 -in deviceCertificates/deviceCsr.pem -out deviceCertificates/deviceCert.pem`
+4. Generate the certificate signed by the CA or intermediate (change "caConfig.cnf" to "intermediateConfig.cnf" if you are in the intermediateCertificate directory): `openssl ca -config caConfig.cnf -extensions v3_signed -days 365 -notext -md sha256 -in deviceCertificates/deviceCsr.pem -out deviceCertificates/deviceCert.pem`
-5. verify if generated certificate is correctly signed by CA or intermediate (change "caCert.pem" to "intermediateCert.pem" if you are in the intermediateCertificate directory): `openssl verify -partial_chain -CAfile caCert.pem deviceCertificates/deviceCert.pem`
+5. Verify if generated certificate is correctly signed by CA or intermediate (change "caCert.pem" to "intermediateCert.pem" if you are in the intermediateCertificate directory): `openssl verify -partial_chain -CAfile caCert.pem deviceCertificates/deviceCert.pem`

 #### Creating chain of the certificates:
 Go into your caCertificate directory.
-If you created the CA certificate, which was used to sign the intermediate certificate and then the intermediate certificate was used to sign the device certificate, then you create your chain with command: `cat intermediateCertificate/deviceCertificates/deviceCert.pem intermediateCertificate/intermediateCert.pem caCert.pem > intermediateCertificate/deviceCertificates/deviceCertChain.pem`
+* If you created the CA certificate, which was used to sign the intermediate certificate and then the intermediate certificate was used to sign the device certificate, then you create your chain with command: `cat intermediateCertificate/deviceCertificates/deviceCert.pem intermediateCertificate/intermediateCert.pem caCert.pem > intermediateCertificate/deviceCertificates/deviceCertChain.pem`
-If you are not using the intermediate certificate then the command is: `cat deviceCertificates/deviceCert.pem caCert.pem > deviceCertificates/deviceCertChain.pem`
+* If you are not using the intermediate certificate then the command is: `cat deviceCertificates/deviceCert.pem caCert.pem > deviceCertificates/deviceCertChain.pem`
-If you are using multiple intermediate certificates between CA certificate and the device certificate, then remember that you have to keep the correct order during chain creation (Every certificate has to be followed by the certificate, which it is signed by).
+* If you are using multiple intermediate certificates between CA certificate and the device certificate, then remember that you have to keep the correct order during the chain creation (Every certificate has to be followed by the certificate, which it is signed by).

 #### Creating keystore and truststore:
-1. Go into your deviceCertificates directory with the device private key and the generated chain of the certificates.
-If you are using intermediate certificate between CA certificate and the device certificate then it will be caCertificate/intermediateCertificate/deviceCertificates path, otherwise it will be caCertificate/deviceCertificates.
+1. Go into your deviceCertificates directory with the device's private key and the generated chain of the certificates.
+If you are using intermediate certificate between CA certificate and the device certificate then it will be `caCertificate/intermediateCertificate/deviceCertificates` path, otherwise it will be `caCertificate/deviceCertificates`.
 Create keystore using generated chain of the certificates and the private key of the device: `openssl pkcs12 -export -name devicekeyentry -inkey deviceKey.pem -in deviceCertChain.pem -out deviceKeystore.pkcs12`
-2. If you want to convert your keystore to JKS format then you would need the Keytool which is downloaded together with every Java Development Kit: `keytool -importkeystore -srckeystore deviceKeystore.pkcs12 -srcstoretype PKCS12 -destkeystore deviceKeystore.jks -deststoretype JKS`
+2. If you want to convert your keystore to JKS format then you would need the Java Keytool which is normally downloaded together with Java Development Kit: `keytool -importkeystore -srckeystore deviceKeystore.pkcs12 -srcstoretype PKCS12 -destkeystore deviceKeystore.jks -deststoretype JKS`

-3a.
-Now you can create a truststore, which will contain the server certificate.
+3. Now you can create a truststore, which will contain the server certificate.
 It has to be created with Java Keytool (openssl does not support creating truststore, so if you don't want to use Java keytool then you will have to keep every trusted certificate in separated pem file):
 * In PKCS12 format: `keytool -importcert -noprompt -keystore deviceTruststore.pkcs12 -alias servercertificate -file serverCertificate.pem`
 * In JKS format: `keytool -import -file caCert.pem -alias servercertificate -keystore deviceTruststore.jks`

-3b.
-Or add trusted certificates to your created keystore and store everything in the one file, which is not the recommended solution:
+4. Optionally you can instead of creating a new file for the truststore, add trusted certificates to your created keystore and store everything in the one file, which is not the recommended solution:
 * If your keystore is in the PKCS12 format: `keytool -importcert -noprompt -keystore deviceKeystore.pkcs12 -alias servercertificate -file serverCertificate.pem`
 * If your keystore is in the JKS format: `keytool -import -file trustedCertificate.pem -alias servercertificate -keystore deviceKeystore.jks`
-4. You can check the content of your keystore (or truststore) with command: `keytool -list -v -keystore deviceKeystore.jks`
+5. You can check the content of your keystore (or truststore) with command: `keytool -list -v -keystore deviceKeystore.jks`

 ### How to test created certificates with MQTT.fx client
 1. Generate keystore as described in the "Generating and signing certificates" chapter if you didn't do it yet.
 2. Get server certificate in pem format: `openssl s_client -showcerts -connect <cumulocity url>:<mqtt mutual ssl port (currently 1884, but that can be changed in the future)> | openssl x509 -outform PEM > serverCertificate.pem` for example the full line to execute with filled url and port in my local environment looks like: `openssl s_client -showcerts -connect cumulocity.default.svc.cluster.local:1884 | openssl x509 -outform PEM > serverCertificate.pem`
 3. Create new truststore with the server certificate: `keytool -import -file serverCertificate.pem -alias servercertificate -keystore deviceTruststore.jks`
-4. Upload your CA (or intermediate) certificate to the platform, which can be done in two ways:
+4. Upload your CA (or intermediate) certificate to the platform.
+That operation will add your uploaded certificate to the server's truststore.
+It can be done in two ways:
 * Via UI:
 1) You have to open devicemanagement application, then navigate to management/trusted certificates tab.
 2) Drop your caCert.pem (or intermediateCert.pem).